furchr/fuerbahs.com/index.md

+<html><META NAME="ROBOTS" CONTENT="NOINDEX, NOFOLLOW"></html>

 # 🎉 fuerbahs.com 🎉

-Welcome to my website. 🌐
-Here you will find some information about me, my education, and my projects. 📚💻
+Welcome to my website. 🌐 Here you will find some information about me, my education, my projects, and links to commonly used services for my family. 📚💻

-## Last modified 2024-08-06 BETA 🛠️
+## Last modified 2024-08-08 BETA 🛠️

+---

+## 🌍 Public Section

-# About Me
+### About Me

 👋 My name is Christoph Fürbahs.
 I am a technology-addicted person with a strong interest in Microsoft technology. 🖥️ You can find my current and previous projects and education on [Linkedin](https://www.linkedin.com/in/furchr).

-# Projects
+### Projects

 On this site, you can learn about the projects I have worked on or am currently working on.
 Please have a look at the subpages in the side menu on the left side. 👀

-## Bahsi.tv on Youtube.com 📺
+#### Bahsi.tv on Youtube.com 📺

 [https://bahsi.tv](https://bahsi.tv) is my YouTube channel.
 Mainly you will find videos about Microsoft technology, troubleshooting, and general IT stuff there. ⚙️

 In the playlist section, you can have a look at several videos about: